 It’s hard enough to break one bad habit, let alone all of them at once.
 So, decide which have the potential to cause the most harm to your life.
 Smoking and overeating can cause a myriad of horrific health problems, so they’re a good place to start.

 If your habits are fairly non-life-threatening, though, prioritize them based on your motivation for stopping them.
 For example, you want to stop picking at your nails so your hands look great for your wedding day.
 Or maybe you want to stop saying “umm” and “uhhh” constantly so you sound more professional in a meeting.
+Or perhaps even just spend less time on your phone.

 Identify your triggers